 Part of the new clinic build was having a dedicated dental area with a special dental treatment table and state of the art Dental Unit.
 We can perform all routine dental procedures such as baby teeth extraction, teeth extraction, ultrasonic scaling etc.

-With our purpose built new hospital we have a dedicated sterile operating theatre for all our sterile surgeries.
+With our purpose built new hospital we have two dedicated sterile operating theatres for all our sterile surgeries.
 Our up to date Anaesthetic machines are equipped with Respiratory, Pulse, Oxygen and Blood pressure monitors just as you would see in any Human operating theatre.

 We have trained Veterinary Anaesthetist nurses to monitor your cat during all surgeries and recovery afterwards in the recovery and intensive care area.
 In this theatre we perform operations such as desexing, cesareans, Tumour removal, lumpectomies, orthopedic, soft tissue, intestinal and organ surgery.